iren-salazar/differScannersPrinting/README.md

 							"Using nextInt() : " + intnum);

 		input.close();
+		newScanner1.close();
 	}
 }
-/*using nextLine(); prints multiple lines of words while next(); only prints a single line of word */
+/*you can't input data in sequence accordingly in scanner but you can print it according to the sequence you like*/ /*using nextLine(); prints multiple lines of words while next(); only prints a single line of word */